skoshy/YouTubeEXT/README.md

 Incorporates some CSS changes to make videos play full-width.
 Useful when keeping YouTube in a small window.

+**Note:** There's been a rewrite since the new YouTube redesign.
+Instead of making YouTube work well in small windows, the extension now focuses on making theater mode better.
+Enable theater mode on the player and you can scroll through comments and info while keeping the video in the background.

 - ![Full Width](http://i.imgur.com/jwr2ZMN.png)

 Makes the search bar auto-hide